maul-esel/personal-website/_publications/saso16.markdown

 publisher:      IEEE
 publisher_link: https://ieeexplore.ieee.org/document/7789453

+abstract: >-
+  Self-organising resource-flow systems typically have a high tolerance for component faults:
+  When a component fails, the system can use another component of the same type instead.
+  However, this redundancy is eventually exhausted: If enough components fail, they can no longer be replaced and the system ceases to function.
+  An analysis of these self-organisation limits is essential to assess the system's safety but difficult to perform at design time because the system's structure and behaviour are hard to predict.
+  By contrast, runtime analyses are subject to high performance demands.
+  This paper presents several techniques that significantly reduce analysis time in order to facilitate safety analyses at runtime.
+  We model a self-organising system producing personalised medicine and use it to evaluate these techniques.

 bibtex: |-
   @inproceedings{qa4saso16:optimisingSafety,
     author    = {Dominik Klumpp and Axel Habermaier and Benedikt Eberhardinger and Hella Seebach},